 Additional dental care products, like treats, can enhance daily dental routines and be a rewarding experience for your pet.
 Treats designed for dental health contain ingredients like mint, parsley, and chlorophyll to freshen breath and reduce harmful bacteria.

-While biscuits do have their benefits, just like kibbles, they are full of carbohydrates and sugars that can feed unhealthy bacteria.
+While biscuits do have their benefits, just like kibbles, they can be full of carbohydrates and sugars that can feed bad breath-causing bacteria.
 They can also leave residue between teeth and along the gum line, furthering the point that nothing replaces the benefit of brushing your pet’s teeth.

 Dog Dental Chews